RamonAsuncion/candy-portfolio-template/README.md

-# "Candy" Personal Website Portfolio Template
+# "Warmth" Personal Website Portfolio Template

 This template is designed for personal portfolios, showcasing your skills and projects.